Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Introduction

-Therefore, our findings highlight a wide range of complex physical phenomena that arise from a family of kinetically constrained models, even when they appear to be structurally similar at first glance.
-We hope that our findings will contribute to a deeper understanding of kinetically constrained models, with implications not only for fundamental physics but also for practical applications in quantum technologies such as some recent work that considers the application of these kinetically constrained models for quantum sensing~\cite{Dooley_2021,yoshinaga2022}.
+Taken together, our results demonstrate that even structurally similar kinetically constrained models can exhibit a wide range of nontrivial physical behavior.
+To the best of our knowledge, this diversity has not been reported in prior studies.
+By showing that quantum many-body scars, a variety of Hilbert-space fragmentations, and slow dynamics persist in systems governed by population-dependent rules, rather than symmetric projector-based constraints, we establish that these phenomena are not tied to a specific Hamiltonian form (such as those arising from Rydberg blockade).
+Instead, they emerge more generally from the underlying constraint structure, thereby broadening the theoretical framework of kinetically constrained quantum dynamics.
+Beyond their fundamental significance, our results may also be relevant for emerging quantum technologies, particularly in light of recent proposals that exploit kinetically constrained models for applications such as quantum sensing~\cite{Dooley_2021,yoshinaga2022}.
+We reiterate that, although several works have addressed quantum cellular automata and other rule-based models, a systematic and unified characterization of different notions of quantum complexity in such systems has so far been lacking that we addressed in our work.
 We stress here that in this work, we use the term \emph{quantum complexity} specifically in the context of quantum state preparation and the simulation of its dynamics.
 In the broader literature, however, quantum complexity often refers to notions from quantum complexity theory and complexity classes~\cite{watrous2008quantum}, which lie beyond the scope of the present article.